ViaScientific/vfdocs/docs/ViaFoundry/vmeta_integration.md

 # Via Foundry Integration Guide

-This guide will walk you through the details of starting a Via Foundry run through Vmeta and shuttling the pipeline results back to Vmeta.
+This guide will walk you through the details of starting a Via Foundry run through V-Meta and shuttling the pipeline results back to V-Meta.

 Via Foundry is an intuitive web interface designed to analyze and manage large numbers of biological samples in various run environments.
-Simply by entering data to a file collection in Vmeta, it's ready to use in Via Foundry pipelines.
-In order to configure a Foundry run within Vmeta, navigate to the `Events` tab of your project's dashboard.
-From the `Select Event` dropdown menu, click the `New Run` event or select `Run` collection and click the `insert` button.
+Simply by entering data to a file collection in V-Meta, it's ready to use in Via Foundry pipelines.
+In order to configure a Foundry run within V-Meta, navigate to the `Events` tab of your project's dashboard.
+From the `Select Event` dropdown menu, click the `New Run` event or select the `Run` collection and click the `Insert` button.
 To create `New Run` event please [check here.](vmeta_events.md#insert-new-run-event) The following page will appear to submit your run:

 ![image](../images/dmeta_run.png){.align-center width="99.0%"}